promotably/gulp-template-compile/readme.md

 #### options.namespace
 Type: `String`
-Default: 'JST'
+Default: 'window.JST'

-The namespace in which the precompiled templates will be assigned.
+The namespace in which the precompiled templates will be assigned e.g. `window.myNamespace.templates`.

+If not provided, the `window.JST` namespace will be created if it does not already exist.

+If provided, the namespace must already exist otherwise an error will result.

 #### options.templateSettings
 Type: `Object`